lextudio/WindowsShims/docs/datagrid/datagrid-compare.md

 WinUI.TableView and CommunityToolkit DataTable start from different foundations again.
 Understanding those historical and architectural differences explains the feature gaps below.

+> Commercial solutions are out of scope and not covered by this report.

 ## Sources